- 3 3/4 to 4 cups chicken stock

 - Tomato sauce, as accompaniment

-- When ready to "raid the refrigerator" and make the arancini, remove the chilled risotto from the refrigerator and stir in 1 of the eggs.
-Using a small scoop or large spoon, divide the risotto into approximately 3 tablespoon portions.
+When ready to make the arancini, remove the chilled risotto from the refrigerator and stir in 1 of the eggs.
+Using a small scoop or large spoon, divide the risotto into approximately 2 tablespoon portions.
 Using your hands, form the portions into rough ball shapes.